 - array: This is the array on which we need to work.

-- axis: Axis or axes around which is done a logical reduction of OR.
+- axis: Axis or axes around, which is a logical reduction of OR.
 The default (axis = None) executes logical OR overall input array dimensions.
-Axis may be negative, in which case it is counted from the last axis to the first.
-If this is a tuple of ints, there is a reduction on multiple axes instead of a single axis or all of the axes as before.
+Axis may be negative, counted from the last axis to the first.
+If this is a tuple of ints, there is a reduction on multiple axes instead of a single or all axes.

 - out: This is an optional field.
 Alternate output array to position the result into.
 It must have the same shape as the planned performance and maintain its form.

-- keepdims: If this is set to True, the reduced axes are left in the result as dimensions with size one.
+- keepdims: If this is True, the reduced axes are left in the result as dimensions with size one.
 With this option, the result will broadcast correctly against the input array.

-The all() function always returns a Boolean value.
+The np.all() method always returns a Boolean value.
 But this boolean value depends on the ‘out’ parameter.

 Please note that Not a Number (NaN), positive infinity, and negative infinity are evaluated to True as they are not equal to zero.